mdbootstrap/mdb-ui-kit/docs/getting-started/introduction.md

 ## Important globals

-Bootstrap Material Design employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the *normalization* of cross browser styles.
+Material Design for Bootstrap employs a handful of important global styles and settings that you'll need to be aware of when using it, all of which are almost exclusively geared towards the *normalization* of cross browser styles.
 Let's dive in.

 ### HTML5 doctype

-Bootstrap Material Design requires the use of the HTML5 doctype.
+Material Design for Bootstrap requires the use of the HTML5 doctype.
 Without it, you'll see some funky incomplete styling, but including it shouldn't cause any considerable hiccups.

 {% highlight html %}
 <!DOCTYPE html>